AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Clones the selected component into a new, independent item.

-:menuselection:`View memory at address of *component*` Brings up the memory view dialog and explore memory at the address of the component.
+:menuselection:`View memory at address of *component*` Display the memory view dialog and explores memory at the address of the component.

 :menuselection:`Set value of *component*`
   Sets the value of a selected component.
-This will open an entry box where you can enter the new value of a variable/component.
-Note that GDB does not perform any type or range checking on the value entered.
+This opens an entry box where you can enter the new value of a variable/component.
+The underlying debugger does not perform any type or range checking on the value entered.

 :menuselection:`Update Value`
   Refreshes the value displayed in the selected item.